top of page

 The ATSI ‘brand’ of structural integration concentrates on doing deep, lasting, and significant work,

 with anatomical precision, blended with movement and sensitivity to the unfolding individual experience.
-The ATSI‘recipe’ for structural integration is based around the “Anatomy Trains
+The ATSI‘recipe’ for structural integration is based around the “Anatomy Trains Myofascial Meridians” concept.

 What is "integration"?

-What do I wear during a session?
+What to wear during a session?

 Wear minimal clothing for optimal skin exposure and the ability to move freely without exposure.
 People usually wear full coverage underwear, athletic shorts, a bra that has an open back, or a tank top that can be moved around.
 I suggest wearing what you think meets these criteria and then adjusting based off what feels most comfortable after your first session.